-Our research focuses on diverse cellular processes, including endocytic pathway and intracellular trafficking of proteins and membranes, as well as membrane organization and carbon nanotube traffic.
+Our research focuses on diverse cellular processes, including endocytic pathway, intracellular trafficking of proteins and membranes, membrane organization, nanomaterial traffic, and nanomaterial-mediated global gene expression pattern changes.

 Intracellular trafficking pathways are imperative and dysregulation of these traffics are directly associated with multiple human disorders.
 It has been known that suboptimal endocytosis of LDL (Low Density Lipoprotein-bad cholesterol) or an inefficient recycling of LDL receptor is implicated in atherosclerosis.
 Inappropriate transport or trafficking of membrane components, including lipids and proteins, between membrane-bound organelles are associated with onset of Alzheimer’s disease and other human diseases.
 Understanding these trafficking processes has been a major focus of cell biology for several decades.
 Accordingly, the Nobel Prize in Physiology and Medicine in 2014 was awarded to Dr. James E. Rothman, Dr. Randy W. Schekman and Dr. Thomas C. Südhof for their ground-breaking research concerning the regulation of inner cell protein/membrane traffic in eukaryotic cells.